210119-java-enterprise/Gauntlet_p1/README.md

 # Gauntlet ORM
 Gauntlet ORM is a very simplistic ORM designed by myself (Alex Googe).
 I was inspired by Hibernate's syntax and attempted to create my own version, albiet with much less functionality, of an ORM.
-This ORM can implement simple CRUD methods (Inserting, Select all, Updating, and Deleting).
+This ORM can implement simple CRUD methods (Inserting, Select all, Updating, and Deleting) on PostgreSQL databases.

 ## Usage
 To use Gauntlet, you must go through a few steps: